 Code inspections are nothing new; they were first formally described by Michael Fagan in his seminal 1976 paper "Design and Code Inspections to Reduce Errors in Program Development" (Fagan, Michael E, IBM Systems Journal, Vol. 15, No. 3, 1976).
 But even in 1976 engineers had long employed design reviews to find errors before investing serious money in building a PCB, so the idea of having other developers check one's work before "building" or testing it was hardly novel.

 Fagan's approach is in common use, though many groups tune it for their particular needs.
 I think it's a bit too "heavy" for most of us, though those working on safety-critical devices often use it pretty much unmodified.
 I'll describe a practical approach used by quite a few embedded developers.

 First, the objective of an inspection is to find bugs.
 Comments like "man, this code sucks!" are really attacks on the author and are inappropriate.
 Similarly, metrics one collects are not to be used to evaluate developers.

 Secondly, all new code gets inspected.
 There are no exceptions.
 Teams that exclude certain types of routines because either they're hard ("no one understands DMA here") or because only one person really understands what's going on will find excuses to skip inspections on other sorts of code, and will eventually give up inspections altogether.
 If only Joe understands the domain or the operation of a particular function, the process of inspection spreads that wisdom and lessens risk if Joe were to get sick or quit.

-We only inspect new code because there just isn't time to pour over a million lines of stuff inherited in an acquisition.
+We only inspect new code because there just isn't time to pore over a million lines of stuff inherited in an acquisition.

 In an ideal world an inspection team has four members plus maybe a newbie or two that attend just to learn how the products work.
 In reality it might be hard to find four people so fewer folks will participate.
 But there are four roles, all of which must be filled, even if it means one person serves in two capacities: